hmahrous/multiagent_procurement/README.md

 - **Procurement-Specialist-Agent:**
-  -**Role:** Provides expertise on specific categories and sub-categories, instructs the Note-Take-Agent on what information to capture next.
+  - **Role:** Provides expertise on specific categories and sub-categories, instructs the Note-Take-Agent on what information to capture next.
 Decides whether to add a message to the pool if needed.
   - **Interactions:** Receives user inputs through the conversation-agent in the form of queries about a request, then advises on the next steps to capture key information from the user.
 Advises the conversation-agent on next steps and informs the note taker which information to record.
 If the user changes the category, it advises on the next actor (another specialized agent).
   - **State Updates:** Ensures required information is being captured as per the category-specific requirements.